 The map was extremely accurate when it came to where to find different animals.
 The bison was where the map said as were the arctic wolves and even the bears!

 It is possible to sleep with the wolves and bears at the park!
-The parc has log cabins which can be booked with exclusive boardwalks for all night animal viewing!
+The parc has log cabins that can be booked with exclusive boardwalks for all night animal viewing!